microsoft/azure-iot-developer-kit/docs/_docs/06-understand-security-chip.md

 ### Enable the secure channel

-By default, the security chip is not enabled.
-It means the data you store on EEPROM is in plain text.
+By default,  the data you store in STSAFE-A100 is in plain text, enable security channel can encrypt the data and the communication between main chip and  STSAFE-A100 is also protected.

 There are two ways to enable it:

 1. Use `enable_secure 1` command in [Configurition Mode]({{"/docs/use-configuration-mode/" | absolute_url }}).
 2. Call `enableHostSecurityChannel()` function in Arduino. see [API reference]({{"/docs/apis/eeprom-interface/" | absolute_url }}).